 Many towns have charities that specialize in re-furbishing kid’s bikes.
-The bikes are usually donated to low income families, foster kids or children with disabilities.
+The bikes are usually donated to low-income families, foster kids, or children with disabilities.

 Selling on Craigslist is my preferred method for moving on larger items like furniture as well as kitchen appliances, cameras etc. Craigslist is relatively anonymous and safe, provided you follow a few important safety guidelines.
-I always move large items to the garage, which not only makes loading them onto the buyer’s vehicle much easier, but also insures nobody has to enter our home.
+I always move large items to the garage, which not only makes loading them onto the buyer’s vehicle much easier but also ensures nobody has to enter our home.
 If you do need to let someone into your home, make sure you are never alone.

-For smaller items, I prefer an exchange in a busy, well lit parking lot.
+For smaller items, I prefer an exchange in a busy, well-lit parking lot.
 And bring a friend!

 That is actually how I bought my camera body!

 When selling your item on Craigslist, taking great pictures pays off!
 Most buyers won’t even click on a Craigslist ad without an image, so why bother?
-Your chances of selling are best if you post well lit images from several angles to show your item well.
+Your chances of selling are best if you post well-lit images from several angles to show your item well.